Skip to content

 • VCC (power input)

-NOT 5V Tolerant (use level shifter or voltage divider):
+NOT 5V Tolerant (Use external level shifter with 5V logic):

 • INT (interrupt pin)